RaspAP/raspap-docs/docs/faq.md

 3. Do not enable the Wifi AP (AP-STA) mode option.
 This is only needed when the client and AP are utilizing the same wlan adapter.
 4. (Re)start the hotspot.

-> ℹ️ **Important:** Be aware that external WiFi adapters (ie, USB "dongles") vary greatly in terms of hardware capabilities and driver support.
+> :information_source: **Important:** Be aware that external WiFi adapters (ie, USB "dongles") vary greatly in terms of hardware capabilities and driver support.
 Many do not have support for AP mode, require a powered USB hub, manual driver and/or firmware installation or are otherwise not well suited for this application.

 Recommended adapters such as the Edimax 7811Un and Ralink RT5370 work out of the box with Raspberry OS (32-bit) Buster Lite.
 Adapters that require compiling of third-party drivers or other workarounds can be problematic.
 For this reason, you must verify your adapter _before_ reporting an issue with this feature.

 ## <a name="monitor"></a>Can I use RaspAP as a monitor only, without changing my configuration?
 Yes, RaspAP has support for a so-called "monitor mode".
 In `config.php` change the setting `RASPI_MONITOR_ENABLED` to `true`.
 This disables the ability to modify settings, start/stop daemons, shutdown or reboot the RPi.
 RaspAP will continue to report interface statistics, service settings and data usage as normal.
+See [this](/defaults/#managing-config-values) for more information.

 ## <a name="dnsmasq"></a> Can I use RaspAP with my custom dnsmasq configuration?
 Yes, RaspAP supports this through the use of `dnsmasq.d`.
 The primary `/etc/dnsmasq.d/090_raspap.conf` managed by the UI includes the following directive to enable your custom .conf files: